 Loyola has many ways to help you, and the Counseling Center is the ideal place to find out about all of them.
 We can connect you with the right people for arranging things like special accommodations, leaves of absence, and tutoring, to minimize the impact of this situation on your academic work.

 Individual counseling - The Counseling Center can, if you would like, connect you with an individual counselor with whom you can meet, once, a few times, or regularly, to discuss your situation and seek further ways to improve it as much as is possible.
+The Counseling Center also offers a wide variety of groups that may be applicable to your current experience.

-Campus Ministry, in the bottom floor of Cohn Hall (410-617- 2222), has spiritual advisors who are happy to meet with you to discuss spiritual dimensions and the role of your faith in your situation.
+Campus Ministry, on the bottom floor of Cohn Hall (410-617- 2222), has spiritual advisors who are happy to meet with you to discuss spiritual dimensions and the role of your faith in your situation.

 What are Other Ways to Cope?